Menu Cost Calculator

 Total ingredient cost

-Expected profit (Selling Price – Ingredient Cost)
+The last attribute is Expected profit (Selling Price – Ingredient Cost)

-Profit margin percentage ((Profit ÷ Selling Price) × 100)
+Percentage of Profit margin ((Profit ÷ Selling price) × 100)

 Can I use this Menu Cost Calculator for bulk catering and cloud kitchens?